Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Mulholland Black is especially notable in this case, being named (and that is her real name) after a street in Los Angeles and formerly having been in a gang called the Black Dahlias (after a famous Hollywood murder case).
 And her powers are that she is psychokinetically linked to the city of Los Angeles itself, drawing power directly from it and its people.

-- And the Thing, who had briefly joined them out of disgust for the actions his teammates had taken (most readers can agree).
+- And the Thing, who had briefly joined them out of disgust for the actions his teammates had taken (most readers can agree, considering Ben Grimm to have by far the most rational reaction to Civil War).

 - In his first appearance in The Tomb of Dracula, Blade actually showed some signs of this, using jive talk while everyone else used dictionary-standard English.
 His attitude may or may not have qualified, depending on how much leniency you want to give the writers (he was either an angry black man, or a hot-headed youth).